ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

     Make the following modifications to the file you downloaded:

-    Change the line that says `image: logdna/logdna-agent-v2:stable` to instead specify an exact version you want to use, and pull it from `icr.io`.
-For example, `image: icr.io/ext/logdna-agent:2.1.8`.
+    **Temporary**: Change the line that says *image: logdna/logdna-agent-v2:stable* to instead specify an exact version you want to use, and pull it from `icr.io`.
+For example, *image: icr.io/ext/logdna-agent:2.1.8*.
 You should use an exact version in a highly regulated environment like IBM Cloud, and pull it from `icr.io` so that Vulnerability Advisor ensures compliance.

     **Temporary**: Remove the namespace section at the top of the file, deleting lines 1-5.
 This is vital, because otherwise if you delete the agent with this yaml file it will also remove the namespace--uninstalling Sysdig agent and other things.